Institute Board of Directors and Management

 Appointed 12 June 2009, Ms Tina McMeckan brings to the Institute substantial energy market experience.
-She is currently Chair of the Audit & Risk Committee for the Cooperative Research Centre for Spatial Information and has previously served on the boards of a number of energy-related corporations, including Alinta Ltd, United Energy Ltd and Snowy Hydro Trading Pty Ltd. Further she has substantial experience as a company Director in commercialisation of technology.
+She is currently Chair of the Audit & Risk Committee for the Cooperative Research Centre for Spatial Information and has previously served on the boards of a number of energy-related corporations, including Alinta Ltd, Ausnet Services Ltd, United Energy Ltd and Snowy Hydro Trading Pty Ltd. Further she has substantial experience as a company Director in commercialisation of technology.